jprayner/piconet/driver/nodejs/README.md

 Rather than IP addresses, Econet uses two 8-bit numbers to uniquely identify a device on the network: the station and network numbers.
 The station number is in the range 1-254.
 Station 254 is normally reserved for the default fileserver and station 255 is used to indicate a broadcast frame, rather than a actual machine.
 A network number of zero indicates the local network, with other values used to address machines on other, "bridged" networks.

-### The four-way handshake
+### The TRANSMIT operation & the four-way handshake

 The Econet `TRANSMIT` operation is a key building block for a wide variety of Econet communications.
 During a `TRANSMIT` operation, four frames are exchanged in a sequence known as "the four-way handshake":

-1. the transmitting station sends a "scout" frame to the recipient, including a control byte (to indicate the type of traffic) and a port number
+1. the transmitting station sends a "scout" frame to the recipient
-2. the recipient sends an acknowledgement frame back to the transmitting station (assuming it is listening and knows how to handle the control byte/port combination)
+2. the recipient sends an acknowledgement frame back to the transmitting station
 3. the transmitting station sends a "data" frame containing the body of the message
 4. the recipient sends another acknowledgement frame

-This provides a reasonably robust mechanism for sending data and is handled by the driver's [transmit](https://github.com/jprayner/piconet/blob/main/driver/nodejs/docs/modules/driver.md#transmit) function.
+This provides a reasonably robust mechanism for sending data.
 A failure of the caller to receive an "ACK" in steps [2] or [3] will often result in a limited number of back-offs and retries, although such mechanisms are application-dependant and out-of-scope here.

-### Scout frame format

-A scout frame consists of the following octets (bytes):

-1. Destination station number
-2. Destination network number
-3. Source station number
-4. Source network number
-5. Control byte
-6. Port number

-Again, the values of [5] and [6] depend on the type of traffic.
-In some exceptional cases (such as the `NOTIFY` operation), there may be a small amount of extra data following the port number.

-### Acknowledgement frame format

-An acknowledgement frame is dead simple (note that destination in this case is the sender of the scout frame, because the frame is being sent in the opposite direction; in other words, source and destination are swapped):

-1. Destination station number
-2. Destination network number
-3. Source station number
-4. Source network number

-The same format is used for acknowledging both scout and data frames.

-### Data frame format

-The first four octets of the data frame are:

-1. Destination station number
-2. Destination network number
-3. Source station number
-4. Source network number

-The remainder of the frame is dependent on the operation being performed.
-Given the memory limitations of devices at the time, data frames are typically a couple of kilobytes or less in length.
-Some operations such as `PEEK` or `POKE` can generate much larger data frames (e.g. 20kB for a screen grab, depending on video mode).

-### Example TRANSMIT operation

-To illustrate the above, the following `*DIR` CLI call was captured using `ecoclient monitor`:
+To illustrate this, the following `*DIR` CLI call was captured using `ecoclient monitor`:

 ```
 MonitorEvent 0.168 --> 0.1